Karawalevu fired up for Crusaders showdown

 [File Photo]

-Fijian Drua fullback Vuate Karawalevu is gearing up for one of the biggest matches of his young career as he prepares to face the Crusaders, and All Blacks star Will Jordan, for the first time this Saturday.
+Fijian Drua fullback Vuate Karawalevu is gearing up for one of the biggest matches of his young career as he prepares to face the Crusaders, and All Blacks star Will Jordan, for the first time today.

 After a much needed bye week to reset following recent losses, Karawalevu says the team has recharged and is ready to deliver in front of a passionate home crowd at Suva’s HFC Bank Stadium.